tilicholabs/FlexChatBox-iOS/README.md

         - By swiping left, the user can delete the recorded audio clip.
         - There is also a recorded audio preview.
 In this preview user can decide whether to send or delete
         - A left swipe gesture allows the user to end the recording

+                Add "NSMicrophoneUsageDescription" key in info.plist file before using the camera.
         - ![Audio clip](https://user-images.githubusercontent.com/108006729/231943840-4b3c9245-4ebc-4d7c-8bc8-960b5acb6531.gif)

     - Current location
         - User can send his current location.
         - The SDK provides a location object that contains information about the latitude, longitude and google maps url.
         - A preview is shown before sending the user's current location.

+                Add "NSLocationAlwaysAndWhenInUseUsageDescription" key in info.plist file before using the camera.
         - ![Location](https://user-images.githubusercontent.com/108006729/231957786-8035cbe7-38aa-4165-8e71-4e71d609ef4e.gif)

     - Contacts
         - User can send single or multiple contacts at once.
         - In this feature we have implemented custom contacts preview.

+                Add "NSContactsUsageDescription" key in info.plist file before using the camera.
         - ![Contacts](https://user-images.githubusercontent.com/108006729/231958724-fa0c2178-aa38-438c-9b22-af26f031bc47.gif)

     - Files